 Accidents happen, but you don't need to worry about blood stains on clothes or other fabrics with this simple advice from Tide.
 Banish fresh blood stains easily with our blood stain removal tips.
+And, if your blood stain has had a chance to dry, don’t worry, because Tide has a solution to help remove dried blood stains, as well.
 Using Tide's stain-removal know-how, a little bit of blood doesn't have to ruin your day, or your best shirt.
-Just follow the steps below to restore your favourites to their former glory.
+The steps below can help remove the stain and return your favorites to like-new condition.

 Remove Excess:Rinse the garment with cold water.

 Pre-treat:Soak the garment in a solution of liquid detergent and cold water, like Tide Ultra Stain Release Liquid.
 Allow the garment to soak for up to 5 minutes, weighting the item with a white towel to keep it totally submerged.

 Dose:Use the cap to ensure you use the right amount of detergent, and pour it into the detergent dispenser if you have an HE machine, or directly into the drum before loading the clothes if you have a non-HE machine.

 Load:Without rinsing off the detergent, place the garment into the washer with other items.
 Leaving the detergent on the stain will give your wash that extra boost of cleaning power.

 Wash:Wash on the usual cycle in cold water.
 Do not use hot water, as this will set the stain.
 Always check the instructions on the garment’s care label.

 Unload:When the cycle is complete, unload the garments immediately.